Spratly Islands: Conflicts in the 19th century

-When the Spratly Islands and Paracels were surveyed by Germany in 1883, China issued protests against them.
-The 1887 Chinese-Vietnamese Boundary convention signed between France and China after the Sino-French War said that China was the owner of the Spratly and Paracel islands.
+Conflicts in the 20th century until 1945

 China sent naval forces on inspection tours in 1902 and 1907 and placed flags and markers on the islands.
 The Qing dynasty's successor state, the Republic of China, claimed the Spratly and Paracel islands under the jurisdiction of Hainan.

 In 1933, France asserted its claims to the Spratly and Paracel Islands on behalf of its then-colony French Indochina.
 It occupied a number of the Spratly Islands, including Taiping Island, built weather stations on two of the islands, and administered them as part of French Indochina.
 This occupation was protested by the Republic of China (ROC) government because France admitted finding Chinese fishermen there when French warships visited nine of the islands.
 In 1935, the ROC government also announced a sovereignty claim on the Spratly Islands.
 Japan occupied some of the islands in 1939 during World War II, and it used the islands as a submarine base for the occupation of Southeast Asia.
-During the Japanese occupation, these islands were called Shinnan Shoto (新南諸島), literally the New Southern Islands, and together with the Paracel Islands (西沙群岛), they were put under the governance of the Japanese colonial authority in Taiwan.
+During the Japanese occupation, these islands were called Shinnan Shoto (新南諸島), literally the New Southern Islands, and together with the Paracel Islands (西沙群岛), they were put under the governance of the Japanese authority in Taiwan on 30 March 1939.

 Japan occupied the Paracels and the Spratly Islands from February 1939 to August 1945.
 Japan annexed the Spratly Islands via Taiwan's jurisdiction and the Paracels via Hainan's jurisdiction.
 Parts of the Paracels and Spratly Islands were again controlled by Republic of China after the 1945 surrender of Japan, since the Allied powers assigned the Republic of China to receive Japanese surrenders in that area, however no successor was named to the islands.